tobspr/RenderPipeline/README.md

 See the <a target="_blank" href="https://github.com/tobspr/RenderPipeline/wiki/Features">Feature List</a>
 for a list of features, and list of techniques I intend to implement.

+You can find my todo list for the render pipeline here: <a href="https://trello.com/b/Li2JQi0q/render-pipeline" target="_blank">Render Pipeline Roadmap</a>.

 ### Getting Started / Wiki